satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 unusual cases of post-publication review for articles (), it is very common in code review that

-In any complex software project, there are specialists who focus on developing certain components of the software.

-However, unlike article review, code review is not limited to specialists.
+In both scientific research and in complex software projects, specialists focus on specific components of the problem.
+However, unlike scientific review, code review is not limited to specialists.

 In any complex software project, there are specialists who focus on developing certain components of the software.
 However, code review is